dpguthrie/dbtc/docs/guide/intro.md

 The `dbtCloudClient` class contains two properties:

-- `cloud` - instance of the `_CloudClient` class, which contains methods to create, read, update, and delete dbt Cloud resources
+- `cloud` - instance of the `_AdminClient` class, which contains methods to create, read, update, and delete dbt Cloud resources
 - `metadata` - instance of the `_MetadataClient` class, which contains methods to retrieve metadata generated from a dbt Cloud job run

 **`cloud`**